All Episodes

 First, get our schools open.

-And then all of a sudden we see the curriculum that parents have now seen at home teaching critical race theory and and all of a sudden kids being divided into into buckets based on race.
+And then all of a sudden we see the curriculum that parents have now seen at home teaching critical race theory and all of a sudden kids being divided into buckets based on race.

 This is absolutely outrageous.

-And then, Sean, it hits a new, new, new outrageous moment, just totally unacceptable, where we now see that the school board in Loudoun County and the Commonwealth attorney in Loudoun County tried to cover up sexual assaults in the school, actually perpetrated by the same person.
+And then, Sean, it hits a new, new, new, outrageous moment, just totally unacceptable, where we now see that the school board in Loudoun County and the Commonwealth Attorney in Loudoun County tried to cover up sexual assaults in the school, actually perpetrated by the same person.

 This was the case of apparently a transgender student.